 Governance & Chapter

-Dean Simon Robinson.
-As a former teacher and headteacher in inner-city contexts, Dean Simon has wide experience in education, strategic leadership and change management.
+As a former teacher and headteacher in inner-city contexts, Dean Simon Robinson has a wide experience in education, strategic leadership and change management.
 In the church, he has been involved in the work of discerning vocations to the ordained ministry, pioneering ministry, spiritual direction, supporting clergy and is the Superior of an internationally dispersed community of priests, men and women, called The Sodality of Mary.

 Helen Davies lives in Launceston and is a solicitor specialising in business and agricultural property.
 She is active within the parish, a director of Launceston Foodbank and Launceston Money Advice Centre, serves on the Deanery and Diocesan Synods and is ordained.
 She brings her legal skills and experience in education, compliance and governance to Chapter.